geovedi/book-notes/2021/you-don't-owe-anyone.notes.md

   - The author's panic and self-blame lead her to make a hasty decision to leave home.
   - A letter from the family, including a remorseful message from Willie, triggers deep self-reflection.
   - The concept of "weird shame" is introduced, describing an unexplained feeling of wrongdoing.
-- Section 2: Exploring Weird Shame
+- Exploring Weird Shame
   - The author advises embracing and exploring feelings of "weird shame" rather than suppressing them.
   - She suggests sitting with the uncomfortable feeling and investigating its origin.
   - The practice involves setting a timer for reflection, acknowledging judgments, and identifying the source of shame.
   - Curiosity is encouraged, and the process is about creating space for personal truth to emerge.
-- Section 3: Self-Forgiveness and Healing
+- Self-Forgiveness and Healing
   - The author shares a self-forgiveness process learned from spiritual psychology.
   - The process begins by connecting with a place of love within oneself.
   - Intentions for healing are set, and self-judgments and limiting beliefs are identified.
   - Self-forgiveness scripts are provided for addressing judgments and limiting beliefs.
   - Examples of these scripts include forgiving oneself for judging and accepting limiting beliefs.
   - The importance of practicing self-compassion and the transformative power of kindness is emphasized.
-- Section 4: Transformation and Growth
+- Transformation and Growth
   - The author reflects on how recognizing her own self-judgments and biases led to growth.
   - The practice of self-forgiveness leads to a shift in perspective and acceptance of oneself.
   - Over time, practicing self-compassion can impact personal relationships positively.